openstack/diskimage-builder/diskimage_builder/elements/centos7/README.rst

                  the directory containing the ``5/6/7`` directories.
    :Example: ``DIB_DISTRIBUTION_MIRROR=http://amirror.com/centos``

-DIB_CLOUD_IMAGES
+DIB_CLOUD_IMAGES:
   :Required: No
   :Description: Set the desired URL to fetch the images from.  ppc64le:
-                Currently the CentOS community is working on providing the ppc64le images until then you'll need to set this to a local image file.
+                Currently the CentOS community is working on providing the ppc64le images.
+Until then you'll need to set this to a local image file.
+  :Example: ``DIB_CLOUD_IMAGES=/path/to/my/centos/7/CentOS-7-x86_64-GenericCloud.qcow2.xz``